In India, fixed deposits or commonly referred to as FD has been a popular savings instrument for investors for decades.

 Liquid funds are subject to risks from fluctuating prices, interest rates, and other macro factors and thus fluctuating NAV.

-Practically speaking though, the fluctuation in the NAV of liquid funds is very little and doesn’t not affect the investor in any significant manner.
+Practically speaking though, the fluctuation in the NAV of liquid funds is very little and doesn’t affect the investor in any significant manner.

 After analyzing the above parameters, we can understand that liquid funds have their advantages over FD in some very important criterion.

-They have a higher liquidity as compared to FD, with no extra charge for pre-mature withdrawal.
+They have higher liquidity as compared to FD, with no extra charge for pre-mature withdrawal.
 Moreover, liquid funds have no fixed lock-in period, unlike bank FD.

 Liquid funds also score better than FD as regards to the tax outgo for investors is concerned.